GMOD/Apollo/docs/Configure.md

 #### Upgrading existing JBrowse data stores

-The JBrowse data stores have remained stable, so there you don't have to upgrade the JBrowse data tracks to use Web Apollo 2.0.
+It is not necessary to upgrade the JBrowse data tracks to use Web Apollo 2.0, you can just point to the data directory from your previous instances from the Organism panel.

 ##### Sequence alterations updating